what3words/w3w-android-map-components/README.md

 ### Enable what3words features in an new Google maps app using W3WGoogleMapFragment

-Since you are creating a new app you can always opt to use our W3WGoogleMapFragment advantage is that all the required events to draw the grid are done under the hood, resulting in less boilerplate code and still have access the the Google Map to apply normal customization (i.e mapTypes, etc.)
+Since you are creating a new app you can always opt to use our W3WGoogleMapFragment, the main advantage is that all the required events to draw the grid are done under the hood, resulting in less boilerplate code and still have access to the Google Map to apply normal customization (i.e mapTypes, etc.)

+To use Google Maps on your app follow the quick start tutorial on Google developer portal here: https://developers.google.com/maps/documentation/android-sdk/start

+After a succesful Google maps run, you can start using our W3WGoogleMapFragment, using the following steps:

 activity_main.xml
 ```xml